sb2345/okckd.github.io/source/_posts/leetcode/2014-04-30-Integer-to-Roman.md

 > 400=>CD.

-The question states that input is less than 3999, so we have 2 "n.a." in the table.
+The question states that input is less than 3999.

 ### Analysis

-This question seems quite straight-forward.

-There is a very [short code](http://stackoverflow.com/a/19759564) by stackoverflow user bhlangonijr.
+Before I present my solution, there is a very short code written by stackoverflow user [bhlangonijr](http://stackoverflow.com/a/19759564).
 This method __makes use of Java [TreeMap.floorKey](http://goo.gl/e8ryim)__.
-Read it ONLY if you are interested.
+Read it ONLY if you are interested!

 > TreeMap.floorKey - Returns the greatest key less than or equal to the given key, or null if there is no such key.